Search

 What is it?

 Ascites syndrome occurs when a broiler chicken’s right heart has congestive failure and insufficient valves.
-This condition is caused by the rapid growth rate seen in many of today’s broiler chickens, resulting in organs that can not keep up with the bird’s rapid weight gain or the increased metabolism demands of a broiler’s body.
+This condition is caused by the rapid growth rate seen in many of today’s broiler chickens, resulting in organs that can not keep up with the bird’s rapid weight gain or the increased metabolic demands of a broiler’s body.

-Environmental factors can also cause this condition, including raising broiler chickens in high altitudes, stressful living conditions, and feed management.
+Environmental factors can also cause this condition, including raising broiler chickens in high altitudes, stressful living conditions, and poor feed management.

 Symptoms